danmanstx/weather-rails6/README.md

 this ending up being pretty easy, after creating an account, you can use the free tier for a web service, redis, and postgresql.
 From there you can connect your github account to render, and use the supplied urls for both psql and redis as `env` vars.

 #### the live demo is available at [weather-rails](https://weather-rails.onrender.com)
+might be slow on first boot as app goes to sleep and new container needs to spin up.